Radionuclide: Summary table for classes of nuclides, stable and radioactive

-Following is a summary table for the list of 989 nuclides with half-lives greater than one hour.
+Following is a summary table for the list of 986 nuclides with half-lives greater than one hour.
 A total of 251 nuclides have never been observed to decay, and are classically considered stable.
 Of these, 90 are believed to be absolutely stable except to proton decay (which has never been observed), while the rest are "observationally stable" and theoretically can undergo radioactive decay with extremely long half-lives.

 The remaining tabulated radionuclides have half-lives longer than 1 hour, and are well-characterized (see list of nuclides for a complete tabulation).
-They include 30 nuclides with measured half-lives longer than the estimated age of the universe (13.8 billion years), and another four nuclides with half-lives long enough (> 100 million years) that they are radioactive primordial nuclides, and may be detected on Earth, having survived from their presence in interstellar dust since before the formation of the solar system, about 4.6 billion years ago.
+They include 31 nuclides with measured half-lives longer than the estimated age of the universe (13.8 billion years), and another four nuclides with half-lives long enough (> 100 million years) that they are radioactive primordial nuclides, and may be detected on Earth, having survived from their presence in interstellar dust since before the formation of the Solar System, about 4.6 billion years ago.
 Another 60+ short-lived nuclides can be detected naturally as daughters of longer-lived nuclides or cosmic-ray products.
 The remaining known nuclides are known solely from artificial nuclear transmutation.

-Numbers are not exact, and may change slightly in the future, as "stable nuclides" are observed to be radioactive with very long half-lives.
+Numbers may change slightly in the future as some nuclides now classified as stable are observed to be radioactive with very long half-lives.

-This is a summary table for the 989 nuclides with half-lives longer than one hour (including those that are stable), given in list of nuclides.
+This is a summary table for the 986 nuclides with half-lives longer than one hour (including those that are stable), given in list of nuclides.

-List of commercially available radionuclides

-This list covers common isotopes, most of which are available in very small quantities to the general public in most countries.
-Others that are not publicly accessible are traded commercially in industrial, medical, and scientific fields and are subject to government regulation.